Survivor: Caramoan: Reception

 Survivor: Caramoan received mixed to negative reviews from critics.
 Praise focused on the gameplay after the merge, but a lot of criticism went to the pre-merge and the cast.
 Andy Dehnart of reality blurred was critical of this season citing a weak cast, ugly moments, and repetitive episodes though acknowledged that the closing episodes were an improvement.
 Dalton Ross of Entertainment Weekly ranked this season 14th out of 40 saying that the pre-merge was "flat-out grating" but the post-merge was "spectacular".
 In 2015, a poll by Rob Has a Podcast ranked this season 24th out of 30 with Rob Cesternino ranking this season 16th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 30th.
 In 2020, Survivor fan site "Purple Rock Podcast" ranked this season 21st out of 40 saying that the "pre-merge portion of the game is mediocre to awful, but there are some very interesting and memorable episodes post-merge."
 Later that same year, Inside Survivor ranked this season 35th out of 40 calling it a "messy, uncomfortable, and nonsensical season, a grim final chapter in the 'Dark Ages' of Survivor."

 The gameplay of Cochran received a positive reception.
 In 2015, in the official issue of CBS Watch magazine commemorating the 15th anniversary of Survivor, Cochran was voted as the seventh greatest player of all time.
 Additionally, in a 2015 interview shortly before the premiere of the 30th season, host Jeff Probst declared Cochran to be his favorite season winner ever.
 In 2017, Entertainment Weekly had fans rank the first 34 winners of the series and Cochran placed 11th.
+In 2024, Nick Caruso of TVLine ranked this season 25th out of 47.